 The Brodsky Prize

 The Brodsky Prize was established in 2018 by the late Jeffrey Brodsky and his father, Howard, to encourage journalistic initiative and enterprise, as well as what Jeffrey called "a contrarian nature and out-of-the-box thinking."
+Jeffrey had been editor of Manchester Central High School’s Little Green newspaper.

-Who is Eligible?
+Who is eligible?

 High school students who live in New Hampshire and attend public, charter, or parochial schools.
 Students who live in a neighboring state, but attend a New Hampshire school, are also eligible.

-A panel of judges will consider students’ journalistic initiative and enterprise, contrarian nature and out-of- the-box thinking, as well as other spelling and grammar, an attention-getting lead, fairness and accuracy, and whether the entry clearly explains the issue it covers.
+Judges consider students’ journalistic initiative and enterprise, contrarian nature and out-of- the-box thinking, as well as other spelling and grammar, an attention-getting lead, fairness and accuracy, and whether the entry clearly explains the issue it covers.

 When Jeffrey Brodsky was a student at Manchester’s Central High School, he found his voice as co-editor of Central’s student newspaper, the Little Green.
 He made significant changes to the newspaper, improving circulation by 800%.
 During this time, Jeffrey interviewed all nine candidates for the 1992 presidential election and was selected as a student intern for the Chicago Sun-Times covering the White House.